Rague0711/kib3-stupro-ss-22/jupyter/TeacherDocumentation.md

 9. A page about current release information will appear.
 Scroll down and click on __Continue__ again.
 10. The next page displays the plugin you are about to install.
 To install the plugin, click on __Upgrade Moodle datebase now__.
 11. The next page should confirm a successful installation.
 Click on __Continue__ to progress further.
 12. Now the URL/IP settings of the plugin show.
-If the provided JupyterHub Docker setup is set up and used, the default values will already be correct.\
+If the provided JupyterHub setup is set up and used, the default values will already be correct.\
     However, if your IT-administrator made changes to the configuration of the URL/IP you can enter a new URL or IP and the port of the JupyterHub server.
 13. Click on __Save changes__ to finish the installation of the plugin.